fungainyatanga/WebAPITemplate/README.md

 # WebAPITemplate
 Just a template for .net webApi documentation
-Created this template because I started using a MAc from a windows and was having a hard time trying to figure out how to get things up and running when creating an Webapi with swagger.
+Created this template because I started using a Mac from a windows and was having a hard time trying to figure out how to get things up and running quickly when creating an Webapi and adding swagger.

 Maybe this might help someelse. add nuget package : Swashbuckle.AspNetCore -